ahmedmostafa23/TSLanguageModel/README.md

 # TSLanguageModel
-This is a VERY SHITTY Taylor Swift language model that uses Bidirectional LSTMs and very basic tokenization.
+This is a Taylor Swift language model that uses Bidirectional LSTMs and very basic tokenization and text preprocessing.